Photos by Mark Cristino

 First Game - NU Bulldogs versus UP Maroons

-Bobby Ray Parks, Jr.'s put back slam in the first quarter |
+Bobby Ray Parks, Jr.'s put back slam

 NU led at the half, 42-18, when UP's defense clicked, limiting the Bulldogs to only 10 points in the third quarter.
 The Maroons only managed the same number of points though, and they entered the fourth quarter facing the same 24-point deficit, with the Bulldogs leading, 52-28.